Checkbot – bulk BIM workflows

 BIM Links

 Checkbot works as a stand-alone application, allowing users to open any structural design using BIM links directly in third-party software.
-The import command bar slightly differs depending on whether the source program is CAD or FEA (finite element analysis software) type.
-You can always check supported integrations for steel CAD/FEA software and see a list of supported versions of 3rd party applications
+The import command bar slightly differs depending on whether the source program is a CAD or FEA (finite element analysis software) type.
+You can always check supported integrations for steel CAD/FEA software, plus their known limitations, and see a list of supported versions of 3rd party applications.

 Following step-by-step tutorials, you will learn how to design and code-check your connections and members using the BIM link between IDEA StatiCa and other software.